rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231005_New York Times Podcasts.md

 *  Fet mosquito.
 *  Fet mosquito.
 You can tell from out here?
 *  OK, OK.
 All right.
-*  Tijené is able in the dark, in the gloom with the goats to identify which mosquitoes they are.
+*  TijenÃ© is able in the dark, in the gloom with the goats to identify which mosquitoes they are.
 *  I can barely see them.
 *  Oh, oh, oh, oh, angry goat.
 *  Sorry, goats.
 Sorry.